aiforged/docs/docs/services/utilities/webhooks.md

 * JSON (default, customizable via C# code)
 * Any HTTP payload type (you can set Content-Type and build the body as required)

-{% hint style="info" %}
+!!! info
     Webhook payloads are typically JSON, but you can fully control the outgoing request body and headers in your configuration.
-{% endhint %}

 ***